So you’ve lived here in Queenstown for a while. It must be an awesome place to ride?

 Best spot for a steep climb?

 For a climb, Skyline Access Road is a pretty good way to beat your body up, smash your legs and your lungs.
-Downhill-wise, probably Queenstown Bike Park or Fernhill loop, there are a few good steep ones down off there.
+Downhill-wise, probably the Ben Lomond Trails or Fernhill loop, there are a few good steep ones down off there.

 Are there more mellow local bike trails as well?